This is lesson #5 in the thyroid beginner series.

 - Medications – It is well known that certain prescription medications can block thyroid function (7).
 Included on this list are blood pressure medications, diabetic medications, seizure medications, iodine, PTU/Methimazole, steroids, and heart medications like amiodarone.
 It may not be possible for you to stop taking your medication but you should look for alternatives if possible.

-- Endocrine disrupting chemicals (those you come into contact with daily, some people more sensitive than others) - Endocrine disrupting chemicals are chemical compounds that humans come into contact with on a daily basis which look like real hormones but aren't.
-These hormones can trick your body into thinking the real hormones are there and they may compete for binding on cellular receptors.
-(8) EDC's are found in plastic bottles, receipts, foods, plastics, and many other items that you come into contact with daily.
+- Endocrine disrupting chemicals (those you come into contact with daily, some people more sensitive than others) – Endocrine disrupting chemicals are chemical compounds that humans come into contact with on a daily basis that look like real hormones but aren’t.
+These hormones can trick your body into thinking the real hormones are there and they may compete for binding on cellular receptors (8).
+EDCs are found in plastic bottles, receipts, foods, plastics, and many other items that you come into contact with daily.
 Limiting your exposure to these chemicals may help improve your thyroid function.

 If you have any of these issues going on in your body then your thyroid function may suffer.

 These conditions may lead to an increase in a metabolite known as reverse T3 (a topic for another time).